turingschool/curriculum/source/topics/models/relationships.markdown

 When you create a `Customer` it won't have any child `Order` objects.
 Here are three ways to create one, assuming we have a `customer` object:

-* `Order.new(:customer_id => customer.id)` -- least preferred.
+* `Order.new(customer_id: customer.id)` -- least preferred.
 It has no future flexibility if we change details like the foreign key name
-* `Order.new(:customer => customer)` -- better.
+* `Order.new(customer: customer)` -- better.
 It created the object through the `ActiveRecord` relationship, so we can handle the details in that relationship.
 * `customer.orders.new` -- best.
 The order is built directly off the relationship, hiding all the details.
 We can add things like a validation on customer that they don't have more than X open orders or whatever else applies to our domain.
 Note that `customer.orders.build` is equivalent to calling `.new`.

 #### Destroying Children